sgnoohc/VVVNanoLooper/README.md

     python parse_scale1fbs.py > scale1fbs.txt
     cd ../

-Now that you have stored this information for the samples, you can now make the tarball and submit the condor jobs.
+Now that you have stored this information for the samples, you can now make the tarball.

     sh condor/maketar.sh # Tar up the code cd condor/

+Prior to submitting the condor jobs, you may want to set the mode that you want to use for the VVVNanoLooper.
+The different modes correspond to different final states.
+This setting is found on line 83 of the condor submission script `submit4Lep.py`.
+The different modes are:

+    --mode 0=4LepMET
+    --mode 1=3LepTauMET
+    --mode 2=3Lep2jetMET  #This case has not been implemented yet --mode 3=All          #By "All", I mean 4LepMET and 3LepTauMET

+Once you have set the mode that you want to run (in `submit4Lep.py`), you can now submit the jobs:

     # Update the version to the skimmer
     python submit4Lep.py -t TAG